emory-canyoneers/canyon/README.md

 2. Please don't force add any ignored files, as they may contain secrets such as keys and passwords.
 If you add a new file with secrets, add it to the relevant `.gitignore` file and make a note when you create a pull request.
 3. Make sure to communicate with anyone else working on the same issue to make sure we don't do double work.

+### Frontend
+**Groups.js**
+Components that holds all groups the user is in

+*OnClick*
+  - Data is fetched
+  - Abilitly to:
+    - Create a new issue with our selectQuestion.js component
+    - View previous responses with our Question.js component

+**ResponsesPage.js and AnswerPage.js**
+- Using our Question.js component as well

+**Share Component**
+- Share component from react-native allows us to send messages in native IOS and Android environments

 ### Testing

 See each component's README for specific instructions on running and debugging its code.